latenitefilms/BRAWToolbox/README.md

 ### How much will BRAW Toolbox cost?

 We're not sure yet.
 We just want to get through the beta testing phase before deciding on a price.
 It'll depend on how much work is involved to update and support the software.

+### Is BRAW Toolbox Open Source?

+Currently the source code for BRAW Toolbox is private, however we may release it under a MIT License at a later date after it's been publicly released on the Mac App Store.

+---

+## Credits

+BRAW Toolbox has been created by Chris Hocking at [LateNite Films](https://latenitefilms.com).

+The BRAW Toolbox icon was designed by the amazing [Matthew Skiles](http://matthewskiles.com).